2015 Trophée Éric Bompard

 The 2015 Trophée Éric Bompard was a figure skating competition sanctioned by the International Skating Union (ISU), organized and hosted by the French Federation of Ice Sports (Fédération française des sports de glace), and the fourth event of the 2015–16 ISU Grand Prix of Figure Skating series.
-It was held at the Meriadeck Ice Rink in Bordeaux, France, on 13 November 2015.
+It was held at the Patinoire de Mériadeck in Bordeaux, France, on 13 November 2015.
 Medals were awarded in men's singles, women's singles, pair skating, and ice dance.
 Skaters earned points based on their results, and the top skaters or teams in each discipline at the end of the season were then invited to compete at the 2015–16 Grand Prix Final in Barcelona, Spain.

 The competition was cancelled after the first day following the November 2015 Paris terrorist attacks.
-The ISU later announced that the short program results would be considered the final results for the competition and any prize money and qualifying points for the Grand Prix Final were distributed.
+The ISU later announced that the short program results would be considered the final results for the competition, and any prize money and qualifying points for the Grand Prix Final were distributed on that basis.
 Shoma Uno of Japan won the men's event, Gracie Gold of the United States won the women's event, Tatiana Volosozhar and Maxim Trankov of Russia won the pairs event, and Madison Hubbell and Zachary Donohue of the United States won the ice dance event.

 Background

 The ISU Grand Prix of Figure Skating is a series of seven events sanctioned by the International Skating Union (ISU) and held during the autumn: six qualifying events and the Grand Prix Final.
 This allows skaters to perfect their programs earlier in the season, as well as compete against the same skaters they will later encounter at the World Championships.
 The series also provides the viewing public with more televised skating.
-Skaters earn points based on their results in their respective competitions and the top skaters or teams in each discipline are invited to compete at the Grand Prix Final.
+Skaters earn points based on their results in their respective competitions, and the top skaters or teams in each discipline are invited to compete at the Grand Prix Final.

 The 2015 Trophée Éric Bompard was the fourth of the six qualifying Grand Prix events.
-It was held at the Meriadeck Ice Rink in Bordeaux, France, on 13 November 2015.
+It was held at the Patinoire de Mériadeck in Bordeaux, France, on 13 November 2015.
 The cashmere manufacturer Éric Bompard had been the principal sponsor of the Grand Prix de France since 2003 and the competition bore the company's name.

 Changes to preliminary assignments

-The International Skating Union (ISU) announced the preliminary list of entrants on 15 June 2015.
+The International Skating Union published the initial list of entrants on 15 June 2015.